nanoframework/nanoframework.github.io/content/esp32/build_ESP32_libraries.md

 - libs-v3.3.5_BLE
 - libs-v3.3.5_V3

-This is in the format the that the build system expects so don't rename.
+These names are in the format that the build system expects so don't rename them.

 ## Check/update build files